GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Method

-The Global Click Graph represents the relationships between news articles, constructed from the temporal sequence of click histories of all users.
-Since each user possesses their own reading history, the Global News Graph and Entity Graph are subsequently constructed to facilitate recommendations.
+The long chain selection algorithm consists of alternative long chain selection and pruning from global click graph \(G\) as shown in algorithm \ref{alg:1}. \(G\) represents the relationships between news articles, constructed from the temporal sequence of click histories of all users.
+Since each user possesses its own click histories, \(G\) is subsequently constructed to facilitate recommendations.